 What images float through your mind when you think about Cambodia?
 Do you see images where nature meets technology, and the ancient meets the modern?
-If so, then you’re already on your way to understanding a piece of Cambodian culture.
+If so, then you’re already on your way to understanding a tiny piece of Cambodian culture.

 If you’re going to travel to Cambodia, then there are lots of places to go that are both entertaining and meaningful.
 The top choice for travelers is Angkor Wat in Siem Reap.